Emotional Intelligence in Ministry

 Michelle Thompson

 Thank you.
 I appreciate your time and I am praying for the work that all of you do.
-I have memories of being a child and my father, who is a pastor, having friends and Lutheran Bible translators.
+I have memories of being a child and my father, who is a pastor, having friends in Lutheran Bible Translators.
 And so this has been a 40 year love that I have for the work that you do.
 And I will continue to pray for all of you, too.

 39:06